 - Napoleon Bonaparte

-So, God waits for Satan and his Antichrist to everyone in one place so that they can be completely destroyed.
+So, God waits for Satan and his Antichrist to bring everyone to one place so that they can be completely destroyed.

 Why Gog Is Not The Antichrist